alexeygumirov/pandoc-beamer-how-to/README.md

 ## Columns on slides

-`fenced_divs` extension allows to divide slide in colums.
+`fenced_divs` extension allows to divide slide in columns.

 ### Two or three columns with texts